This blog post covers:

 But that’s pretty vague.

-The program manager oversees, guides, and promotes coordination between project managers.
+A program manager oversees, guides, and promotes coordination between project managers within a specific program.
 They manage the interdependencies between projects within their program and handle escalated issues that are outside the scope of the project managers.
+They are responsible for program governance, program leadership, financial planning, program planning, and program execution.

 Among other things, the program manager’s responsibilities involve: